syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 document.BuiltinDocumentProperties.Company = "Northwind traders"

+'Saves and closes the document

 document.Save(outputFileName, FormatType.Docx)

 document.Close()

 {% endhighlight %}

 {% endtabs %}

 ### Adding Custom Document properties

-You add a new custom document properties through Add method of `CustomProperties` class.
+You add a new custom document properties through `Add` method of `CustomProperties` class.
 The following code example illustrates how to add a new custom document properties.

 {% tabs %}

 {% highlight c# %}

 //Opens an input word template